 - 4.1 The Committee shall review the work and findings of the External Auditor and consider the implications and management responses to their work.
-This will be achieved by: - 4.1.1 consideration of the performance of the External Auditor; - 4.1.2 discussion and agreement with the External Auditor, before the audit commences, of the nature and scope of the audit as set out in the Annual Plan, the audit fee, and ensure coordination, as appropriate, with other External Auditors in the local health economy; - 4.1.3 discussion with the External Auditors of their local evaluation of audit risks; - 4.1.4 review of all External Audit reports, including agreement of the Annual Audit Letter before submission to the Board and any work carried outside the Annual Audit Plan, together with the appropriateness of management responses; - 4.1.5 discussion and agreement on the Trust's Annual Governance Statement.
+This will be achieved by: - 4.1.1 consideration of the performance of the External Auditor; - 4.1.2 discussion and agreement with the External Auditor, before the audit commences, of the nature and scope of the audit as set out in the Annual Plan and ensure coordination, as appropriate, with other External Auditors in the local health economy; - 4.1.3 discussion with the External Auditors of their local evaluation of audit risks;

+- 4.1.4 review of all External Audit reports, including agreement of the Annual Audit Letter before submission to the Board and any work carried outside the Annual Audit Plan, together with the appropriateness of management responses; - 4.1.5 discussion and agreement on the Trust's Annual Governance Statement.

-5. Other Assurance Functions
+5. Risk and Assurance Functions

-- 5.1 The Audit Committee shall review other assurance functions, both internal and external to the organisation, and consider the implications for the governance of the organisation.
-This will be achieved by: - 5.1.2 review of the effectiveness of the other committees in the management of risk and principally that of the Quality Committee and the Risk, Compliance and Assurance Group; - 5.1.3 review of the findings of any reviews by Department of Health Arms Length Bodies or Regulators/Inspectors (e.g. Care Quality Commission, NHS Litigation Authority, etc.), professional bodies with responsibility for the performance of staff or functions (e.g. Royal Colleges, accreditation bodies, etc); - 5.1.4 review the work of the Quality Committee in order to satisfy itself on the assurance that can be gained from the clinical audit function; - 5.1.5 review the assurances provided by the internal auditors of the Trust's Shared Financial Services provider.
+- 5.1 The Audit Committee shall review the risk and assurance functions, both internal and external to the organisation, and consider the implications for the governance of the organisation.
+This will be achieved by: - 5.1.1 review of the effectiveness of the Quality Governance Committee in the management of clinical risk including assurance gained from the clinical audit function; - 5.1.2 review of the effectiveness of the Finance and Investment Committee in the management of financial risk; - 5.1.3 review of the effectiveness of the Executive Management Team in the management of business risk and the systems in place to delegate responsibility for reviewing and maintaining the corporate risk register to the Senior Management Team; - 5.1.4 review the board assurance framework to ensure that it is focussed on the key strategic risks to the business and clearly identifies controls and assurances in place as well as the gaps and corresponding mitigating actions to be taken in order to take assurance from the effectiveness of the systems in place; - review of the findings of any reviews by Department of Health Arms Length Bodies or Regulators/Inspectors (e.g. Care Quality Commission, NHS Litigation Authority, etc.), professional bodies with responsibility for the performance of staff or functions (e.g. Royal Colleges, accreditation bodies, etc); - 5.1.6 review the work of the Quality Governance Committee in order to satisfy itself on the assurance that can be gained from the clinical audit function: - 5.1.7 review the assurances provided by the internal auditors of the Trust's Shared Financial Services provider.